 During the Civil War, which occurred at the end of this flag's window of possible origin, variation from one flag to the next was ramped, even within a single state, let alone across states.
 This was due to the wide variety of makers, the militia-oriented history of the American military, the cumbersome nature of mustering volunteer units and equipping them, and the general availability of materials, not to mention the lack of any real practical need to maintain perfect consistency.
 Men fought with and without shoes.
 These were different times.

-Adding to the flag's appeal is its tiny scale among those with of piece-and-sewn construction.
+Adding to the flag's appeal is its tiny scale among those with pieced-and-sewn construction.
 During the 19th century, sewn flags (as opposed to those that were printed on cloth) were typically eight feet long and larger.
 This is because they were important in their function as signals, meaning that they needed to be seen and recognized from great distance.
 A flag that was six feet in length was considered small and production of flags smaller than this was extremely limited.
 Even infantry battle flags were approximately six by six and-one-half feet, about the size of an average quilt of the same period.

 As time passed, circumstances changed and sewn flags began to find more of a decorative purpose.
 It wasn't until the 1890's that manufacturers began to produce smaller sewn flags in great quantity.
 These had 13 stars, due to the greater ease in interpreting their shape at a distance on a small field (a practice long maintained by the U.S. Navy).
 Production of these continued into the 1920's, but during the same era, flags were not normally produced with pieced-and-sewn construction that bore the full complement of stars.
 The same was true prior to 1890, save in much smaller quantity.
 Flags smaller than five feet, when they were made at all, would usually have 13 stars.
 Those with a count that reflected the number of states at the time of manufacture were few and far between.
 Both of these circumstances, meaning a combination of the tiny size of this example (approximately thirty-three by forty inches) among its counterparts and the fact that it contains the complete star count, add considerable interest to flag collectors.
 Smaller flags are more scarce and far easier to frame and display.

-Reid's proposal would have kept the star constellation in roughly the same format, in a pattern that could be quickly identified through a spyglass as the number of states grew.
-His concept for the stripes was ultimately accepted, but his advice on the star pattern was rejected by President James Monroe, due to the increased cost of arranging the stars in what would become known as the "Great Star", "Great Flower", or "Great Luminary" pattern.
-Monroe probably didn't wish to impose this cost on either the government or civilians, so he suggested a simple pattern of justified rows.
+Reid’s proposal would have kept the star constellation in roughly the same format, in a pattern that could be quickly identified through at a distance as the number of states grew.
+His concept for the stripes was ultimately accepted, but his advice on the star pattern was rejected by President James Monroe, due to the increased cost of arranging the stars in what would become known as the “Great Star”, “Great Flower”, or “Great Luminary” pattern.
+Monroe probably didn’t wish to impose this cost on either the government or civilians, so he suggested a simple pattern of justified rows.
 Never-the-less, the Great Star was produced by anyone willing to make it and its rarity today, along with its beauty, has driven the desirability of American flags with this configuration.